Chapter Two of The Story of Rick and Marla’s Wedding Aboard the

 security number was nice, but where was a document to prove she hadn't just

-I was really getting angry, but said nothing.
-I asked Tom Easley at what
+I said nothing.
+I whispered to Tom Easley at what

 point should I turn off the nice guy act and revert to my true self.
 He said

-The poor woman was now in tears.
+Now the poor woman was in tears.
 Prone to an over-active guilty conscience

 by nature, Lynn was deeply upset.
-The tears began to show.
-She was so
+The tears really began to flow.
+Lynn was so

 frustrated at losing that passport!